cjshay/Found/README.md

 Responses are the "comments" of found.
 Responses are made using the same table as stories.
 Because of this, responses can be responded to infinitely.
 Responses are able to create this behavior because the story table contains a :parent_id value, which corresponds to the story that it is referencing.
+Responses are filtered out of story feeds through selector functions mentioned above.